 - 1. Assure that a diligent search for any missing parent was conducted prior to the filing of the TPR petition.
 See separate policy, 5.6 Locating Absent Parents; - 2.
 Begin to identify, recruit, process, and approve a qualified adoptive family for the child; - 3.
-Seek counsel from his/her supervisor and the DCS Local Office Attorney regarding the decision to file for TPR: - 4.
+Seek counsel from his/her supervisor and the DCS Local Office Attorney regarding the decision to file for TPR; - 4.
 Check the status of any pending paternity cases.
 See separate policy, 5.5 Alleged Fathers. - 5.
 Request input regarding the decision to seek TPR from the Child and Family Team (CFT); - 6.
-Request input from the child's Guardian Ad Litem (GAL) or Court Appointed Special Advocate (CASA); - 7.
+Request input from the child's Guardian Ad Litem (GÅL) or Court Appointed Special Advocate (CASA); - 7.
 Notify all appropriate persons of the TPR Hearing; - 8.
 Assure the parent/guardian/custodian is provided with the Advisement of Rights prior to the hearing.
 See separate policy, 6.4 Providing Notice; - 9.
 Coordinate witnesses for the TPR Hearing with the DCS Local Office Attorney; - 10.
 Attend the TPR Hearing; - 11.
-Enter the decree date in Indiana Child Welfare Information System (ICWIS); in the Eligibility Module on the Deprivation Screen, update that the reason for lack of parental support and care is now termination of parental rights.
+[REVISED] Enter the decree date in Indiana Child Welfare Information System.